 Once the tiles are fixed in place and the adhesive has dried, it’s time to apply the grout.

 Remove the protruding tile spacers at the edges of the wall and at corners.

-Use a grout spreader, also known as a grout float, to spread it, making long, upward diagonal strokes and working it into the joints between tiles.
-Continue until you have grouted all the joints.
-The grout will soon begin to harden, so do this as quickly as possible.
+Use a grout spreader, also known as a grout float, to spread it, making long, diagonal strokes and working it into the joints between tiles.
+Continue until you’ve grouted all the joints.
+The grout will soon begin to harden, so do this as quick as you can.

 If you’re grouting a large area, split it into sections and grout a section at a time.
 This is to avoid the grout hardening too much whilst you finish grouting the whole area.